 The World War I was going on in 1917.
 The war started in 1914 when the Archduke of Austria was assassinated.
 This led to a war between Austria and Serbia.

 The Battle of Cambrai was fought in Cambrai, France.
 It was fought from November 20, 1917 to December 7, 1917.

 In November 1917, the British forces decided to lead an attack of the allied troops on the western front of the war.
 On this front, the German defenses included barbed wire and trenches.

 The German forces were led by General Georg Von Der Marwitz.
 He led 1 corps of men to defend the German line.

 The use of tanks allowed British forces to break through German defenses and push back the German line in the north.
-However, the Germans soon adopted to this attack and were able to halt British advance.
+However, the Germans soon adapted to this attack and were able to halt the British advance.

 By November 30, the Germans had launched their own counter-attack which proved quite effective and pushed back the British from most of the territorial gains they had made in the past week.

 When the Germans counter-attacked on November 30, they reached the positions of the American engineer regiment.

-The total casualties suffered by the Allied forces numbered at around 44,000.
+Allied forces’ casualties numbered around 44,000.
 Nearly 9,000 British troops were taken prisoner while the British army also suffered the loss of around 180 tanks.